FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/Task2.md

 Make sure that you are still logged in to your Kali Linux Desktop environment and the Flask application is running.

 ## Explore the API
-### Interact with REST API using curl
+### Interact with REST API using **curl**

-`curl` is **the** command line tool to transfer data from or to a server.
-It is available on most of the operating systems and can be used to interact with APIs.
+**curl** is a command line tool to transfer data using various network protocols, mostly commonly HTTP.
+It is available on most operating systems and can be used to interact with APIs.

-1. Open a new terminal window and issue the below command:
+2. Open a new terminal window and issue the below command:
 ```bash
 curl -X GET 'http://localhost:8000/api/v1/systeminfo'
 ```